Parable of the Renegades

 “I’m home.”
 The front door opened, and the boy announced his return.
 Unlike his earlier mannerisms, both the door and his voice had a notable lack of enthusiasm.

 “Yo, Davis.
 What’s up?”
-A gruff voice greeted him as he stepped foot into the house after scratching his shoes on the carpet outside.
+A mature voice greeted him as he stepped foot into the house after scratching his shoes on the carpet outside.
 “Anything special happen today?”

-“Eh, nothing really, dad,” Davis groaned, trying to resist the urge to corpse at how his old man just tried to connect with him by talking like he was twenty years younger.
+“Eh, nothing really, dad,” Davis groaned like the door did when he closed it and tried to resist the urge to corpse at how his old man just tried to connect with him by talking like he was twenty years younger.